tfresource/tfresource-website/topics/Tour_based_and_supply_chain_modeling_for_freight.md

 #### Copyright & Usage Permissions

 This paper is part of a special issue on the Fourth Innovations in Travel Modeling Conference published online in Transportation Letters.
 The page numbering relates to the printed issue and is correct for citation purposes.
-The latest online content may be viewed at [Transporation Letters](http://www.ingentaconnect.com/content/maney/trl).
+The latest online content may be viewed at [Transporation Letters](https://www.tandfonline.com/doi/abs/10.1179/1942786713Z.0000000009).

+If you would like to request permissions directly from Taylor & Francis, please complete and submit a Permissions form.
+For more information please visit [Permissions](https://help.tandfonline.com/Librarian/s/article/Permissions) help page.

 Publishing, but may not be used for commercial purposes or posted on your individual website, that of your institution or within a subject-specific online repository, unless sponsored for open access publication in one of Maney Publishing’s MORE OpenChoice journals, and as denoted on the front page of the article.